 Pre-entries must be made for every team and/or individual entering any qualifier and completed by a senior club representative (or by an individual BRC Member) to the BRC Office 21 days before the area qualifier, with appropriate fees.
 Late entries may be accepted at the discretion of the organiser.
 Team managers must contact the organiser to seek permission for a late entry in the first instance to see if there is space.
-Late pre-entries must be made online and will be subject to a £10 surcharge per individual or pair and £20 per team.
-Posted or emailed pre-entries will not be accepted until payment has been received.
+Late pre-entries must be made online and will be subject to a £5 surcharge per individual or pair and £10 per team.
+Posted or emailed pre-entries will not be accepted.